 Saint Anthony’s Offers Cholesterol & Glucose Screenings

-(Alton, IL) – To help area residents know their numbers and manage cholesterol during the holiday season, Saint Anthony’s Health Center is offering cholesterol and glucose screenings on Tuesday, October 28 in the lobby of Saint Anthony’s Health Center at #1 Saint Anthony’s Way, and Thursday, October 30 in the lobby of Saint Clare’s Hospital, 915 East Fifth Street.
+As part of National Nutrition Month, Saint Anthony’s Health Center is offering free nutritional handouts during the monthly cholesterol and glucose screenings on Tuesday, March 26 in the lobby of Saint Anthony’s Health Center at #1 Saint Anthony’s Way, and Thursday, March 28 in the lobby of Saint Clare’s Hospital, 915 East Fifth Street.
 Screening times each day: 12:30 to 2 p.m.

 Get The Latest News!